YTFetcher CLI

 en - Example:

-ytfetcher from_channel -c TheOffice -m 50 -f csv --languages tr en - YTFetcher will try Turkish first, then fall back to English if unavailable
+ytfetcher channel TheOffice -m 50 -f csv --languages tr en - YTFetcher will try Turkish first, then fall back to English if unavailable

 --manually-created